Skip to main content

 Rules and Regulations for the Oklahoma Duck Stamp Design Competition

 Contestants must enter the design contest through the Wildlife Department's online Go Outdoors Oklahoma customer system.
 Simply click here and log in or create a profile to enter the contest.
-You'll be given an option to upload a photo of your entry (optional), and your properly labeled original artwork must be at Wildlife Department headquarters by the contest deadline.
+You'll be given an option to upload a photo of your entry (upload is optional and no longer required for the contest), and your properly labeled original artwork must be at Wildlife Department headquarters or postmarked by the contest deadline of Aug.
+31.

 1. Entry may be done in any media that allows for creation of a two-dimensional artwork: acrylic, oil, watercolor, scratchboard, pencil, pen and ink, tempera, etc. Photographs are not eligible.
-Artwork must be on a smooth surface art medium (i.e. gesso Masonite, Crescent illustration board, clayboard, etc.), rather than a textured surface such as canvas.
+Artwork should be on a smooth surface art medium (i.e. gesso Masonite, Crescent illustration board, clayboard, etc.), rather than a heavily textured surface such as untreated canvas.
+Slightly textured base material such as watercolor papers are allowed as long as texture does not interfere with standard printing processes.

 2. One design per contestant.
 The design must be two-dimensional and horizontal: 6 1/2 inches high and 9 inches wide.

-3. Contestants must register online between May 1 and the final Friday in August, and all entry fees paid by credit card at GoOutdoorsOklahoma.com.
+3. Contestants must register online between April 1 and Aug.
+31, and all entry fees paid by credit card at GoOutdoorsOklahoma.com.
 No cash, checks, or money orders.

 4. Any resident of the United States is eligible.
 Any member of the contest judging panel or any member of his or her immediate family or any employee of the Oklahoma Department of Wildlife Conservation is ineligible.